Last updated on 08/07/2023

 Financial Assistance Through the American Rescue Plan Act of 2021 (ARPA)

-1. What is ARPA and what does it do for our Plan?
+1. What is ARPA and what has it done for our Plan?

-2. Would accepting special financial assistance under ARPA require benefit reductions?
+2. Did accepting special financial assistance under ARPA require benefit reductions?

 No. ARPA does not impose any reductions to participants' benefits in plans that receive special financial assistance.